25 Best U-Pick Strawberry Picking Farms in New Jersey 2025

 6. Sussex County Strawberry Farm – Newton, NJ

-Sussex County Strawberry Farm in Northern New Jersey has grown fruits for 30 years.
-The farm is famous for growing NJ’s best berries.
-They grow berries using environment-friendly techniques.
+Sussex County Strawberry Farm in Northern New Jersey has grown fruits for 35 years.
+The farm is famous for producing NJ’s best berries.
+They cultivate berries using environment-friendly techniques.
 Various fruits, vegetables, herbs, mulch, potting soil, pots, fertilizers, etc., are offered for sale.

 Read Strawberry Picking Farms Near Carlsbad